 Electrochemical water treatment systems utilize electricity to induce the removal of dissolved contaminants in the water.
 Positively charged contaminants such as calcium, magnesium, sodium, lead and uranium, are called cations.
 Negatively charged contaminants such as chlorides, nitrates, nitrites, sulfates and fluorides, are called anions.
 The introduction of a negatively charged electrode, or cathode, into the water will cause positively charged cations to move towards it.
 Electrochemical water treatment systems take advantage of this property by combining the electrode with ion exchange membranes.
 Basically anything that is ionized when dissolved in water will be reduced.
 A typical target for the product water would be <5 grains per gallon of hardness and <150 ppm of total dissolved solids, but they are not practical if your aim is to produce soft water with <1 grain of hardness.

-Water treatment needs in the home are also much different than water treatment needs for commercial and industrial applications.
-Residential water heaters operate at different energy levels than commercial and industrial water heaters, and there are different water quality needs which need to be addressed in home applications.
-Varying water quality in homes throughout the country make it more difficult to predict the performance of antiscaling devices in any given residential setting.
-Consumers should investigate their system selection prior to making a purchase, and as with all water treatment devices, look for antiscaling water treatment systems that have been certified for performance, structural integrity and safety according to a national standard by an accredited third-party product certifier.
+While there is research into the performance of many of these devices, there remains some areas of the technologies that are less understood.
+Varying water quality in homes throughout the country also make it more difficult to predict the performance of antiscaling devices in any given residential setting.
+Consumers should investigate their system selection prior to making a purchase, and as with all water treatment devices, look for antiscaling water treatment systems that have been demonstrated to meet performance, structural integrity and safety according to a published standard by an accredited third-party product certifier.